Incentive and Rebate Programs

 New Prairie simplifies the application process for state incentives through the Illinois Shines program.
 Partnering with Carbon Solutions Group (CSG), an Approved Vendor, New Prairie ensures you receive your incentive in one comprehensive payment, helping to further offset residential solar system costs.
 Minimal fees are associated with this program, and we will review these with you before contract signing.

-For more on Carbon Solutions Group, visit carbonsolutionsgroup.com/index.html
+For more info about Carbon Solutions Group, visit carbonsolutionsgroup.com

 USDA Rural Energy for America (REAP) Grants